-Man Ray, born Emmanuel Radnitsky, is considered one of the twentieth century’s most influential artists.
-Most of his important work was done while living in Paris in the 1920s and 30s where he was influenced by his associations with Marcel Duchamp, Dadasim, Cubism, and Surrealism.
+Man Ray (1890–1976), born Emmanuel Radnitsky, is considered one of the twentieth century’s most influential artists.
+He produced his most important work in the 1920s and ‘30s while living in Paris, where he found inspiration in the work of his friend Marcel Duchamp and in the art of Dadaism, Cubism, and Surrealism.
 He made photographs, films, paintings and found-object sculptures with interchangeable fluency and innovative skill.
 Within photography, his series of rayograms distinguished him as one of the medium’s unique, iconoclastic talents.

 “Man Ray strives to make the invisible visible, electricity, creating her visual equivalents: solarization, montage, photogram, to suggest the dynamism of a hidden energy.”

-At the time, most homes in France relied on natural gas, wood, or coal for lighting, cooking, and heating.
-Ray used electrical appliances (light bulbs, a toaster, an iron, a fan) and electric light to cast the objects’ shadows on photographic paper.
-Then he added wavy trails of power cords and heating coils—symbolic traces of the unseen effect of electric current.
-He included his own photographs (female nudes) and other pictures probably appropriated (a roasted chicken, nighttime signage, the moon).
+To produce the images, Man Ray used electric light to cast the shadows of electrical appliances (light bulbs, a toaster, an iron, a fan) on photographic paper.
+Then he added wavy trails of power cords and heating coils—symbolic of the unseen effect of electric current.
+He also included his own photographs (female nudes) and other appropriated images (a roasted chicken, nighttime signage, the moon).